ChoiceCoin/Voting_DApp/README.md

-Final DApp for voting for the Choice Coin DAO
+Decentralized Decisions DApp for voting for the Choice Coin DAO

 #Run Steps
 1. Run NPM Install to get all the required node packages.